One day meal plan for menopause

 • Carrot sticks with hummus

-For women going through menopause, beverages that support hormonal balance and overall well-being are ideal.
-Water is essential for hydration.
-Herbal teas like green tea can offer antioxidants and potentially ease symptoms.
-Bone broth provides minerals and collagen.
-Unsweetened almond milk is a good source of calcium.
-Lastly, water infused with lemon or cucumber can add a refreshing twist.
+For this, beverages that will help women in hormonal balance and overall well-being are important.
+Hydration can be satisfied with water.
+Herbal teas like green tea may give a boost to the antioxidant intake and could help alleviate some of the symptoms.
+Bone broth supplies minerals and collagen.
+Unsweetened almond milk adds calcium to the diet, while water infused with either lemon or cucumber may add refreshing changes.

 Download the FREE grocery list for this meal plan